 Inexpensive meal | 180 - 300Rs

 Soft Drink | 50Rs

-Note: It’s important to remember that the higher you go, the more expensive things become.
-So be prepared to pay up to 10 times more than in Kathmandu or Pokhara.
+NOTE | It’s important to remember that when hiking, the more expensive things become the higher you go.
+Be prepared to pay up to 10 times more in places like Gorak Shep and Manang than you would in Kathmandu or Pokhara.

 Teahouse/Trekking lodge | 500 - 2,500Rs